March 3, 2025

 Image of voice recording settings on Android

-You can adjust the voice recording app settings:
+You can adjust various voice recording settings to customize your experience.

 • Recording quality: Choose between Low (64kbps, 44.1kHz), Mid (medium) (128kbps, 44.1kHz), or High (256kbps, 48kHz) recording quality.